 - 1. Fitting an engine of greater displacement volume than an engine that was available as an option for the vehicle with the same braking system. - 2.
-Making modifications to braking systems which include the fitting of smaller diameter brake drums, or narrower brake drums or brake shoes which reduce the swept area of braking surface or which reduce the weight of the brake drum or disc. - Fitting any wheel rim with more than a single weld 3. around the circumference, or which does not conform to one of the dimensional standards for wheel rims set down in the Tyre and Rim Standards Manual issued by the Tyre and Rim Association. - 4.
+Making modifications to braking systems which include the fitting of smaller diameter brake drums, or narrower brake drums or brake shoes which reduce the swept area of braking surface or which reduce the weight of the brake drum or disc. - 3.
+Fitting any wheel rim with more than a single weld around the circumference, or which does not conform to one of the dimensional standards for wheel rims set down in the Tyre and Rim Standards Manual issued by the Tyre and Rim Association. - 4.
 Widening the wheel track of front or rear wheels by more than 25 mm beyond the maximum specified by the vehicle manufacturer. - 5.
-Fitting spacers between wheels and hubs additional to any provided by the vehicle manufacturer. - 6.
-Fitting wheel nuts which do not engage the thread of the wheel studs for at least the same length as the nuts provided by the vehicle manufacturer, or wheel nuts which do not match with the taper on the wheel. - 7.
-Fitting tyres other than those appropriate to the wheel rim as specified in the Tyre and Rim Standards Manual issued by the Tyre and Rim Association. - 8.
-Making modifications to an axle, axles or suspension which reduces the available suspension travel from static conditions to full bump position to less than two-thirds of that provided by the vehicle manufacturer.
+Fitting spacers between wheels and hubs additional to any provided by the vehicle manufacturer. - Fitting wheel nuts which do not engage the thread of 6. the wheel studs for at least the same length as the nuts provided by the vehicle manufacturer, or wheel nuts which do not match with the taper on the wheel.